mnunezsa95/interview-prep/javascriptFundamentals.md

 - JavaScript is a high-level, intrepreted programming language, that makes it possible to create interactive web pages and online applications
 - JS can be understood by browser and inserted in `HTML`
+- Loosely-typed --> don't need to state the type of variable (JS figures it out alone)

 ## 2. What are the different data types in JavaScript?